andrewjunyoung/symboard/README.md

 | **Alt pressed**      | <img src="docs/res/images/alt.png" alt="drawing" width="300"/>          | <img src="docs/res/images/alt_shift.png" alt="drawing" width="300"/> |

-### Design decisions

-- All alphabetical and punctuation symbols are included in the lower 3 rows, except for brackets.
-- We treat ' like a letter of the alphabet, just like many languages do.
-- All brackets are in the top right.
-- Numerical characters are all on the top row from 1-9 then 0.
-- All sentence dividers ";,.:!?" are listed together in the top row.
-They're grouped first by frequency, then by graphical similarity.
-- The numerical keypad uses the phone layout.
-In 2022, more people have phones than numpads.
-- The 4 arithmetic operations +-/\* are located together on the right of the keyboard.
-- Due to graphical similarity, we group together (\-\_), ('"), and (\\|)
-- All other symbols are placed to the left of the top row and placed in a mostly traditional order

 ## Compatibility

 Below is a map of the world showing the countries where some or all of the administrative languages can be written using jDvorak.